pandaforme/MiserableFuture/src/main/tut/presentation.md

 # Thread pools 1/2

 - `FixedThreadPool`
-n threads will process tasks at the time, when the pool is saturated, new tasks will get added to a queue without a limit on size.
+n threads will process tasks at the time, when the pool is saturated, new tasks will get added to _**a queue**_ without a limit on size.

 - `CachedThreadPool`
-doesn't put tasks into a queue.
+_**not**_ put tasks into a queue.
 When all current threads are busy, it creates another thread to run the task.

 - `ForkJoinPool`
-uses a **work-stealing** algorithm.
+uses a **_work-stealing_** algorithm.
 Worker threads that run out of things to do can steal tasks from other threads that are still busy.

 ---